SUMMARY OF COURT CHALLENGES – Cases and Issues Resolved Part-II

 “The Legislature is confined to mandating what facts must be adjudged.
 It may neither predetermine adjudicative facts nor direct that their presence or absence be found from any proof before a tribunal.”

-“Since its inception, the system has been designed to restore loss of earning capacity through four categories of benefits: permanent total disability, temporary total disability, temporary partial disability, and permanent partial disability.
-Temporary total, temporary partial, and permanent total disability benefits have been, and continue to be, compensated based on an injured employees’ disability, meaning ‘incapacity or loss of function in the physical or medical sense’ established by medical evidence, and the injured employee’s ‘inability to earn wages’ as demonstrated by nonmedical evidence with regard to the employee’s ’employment situation.'”
+“Since its inception, the system has been designed to restore the loss of earning capacity through four categories of benefits: permanent total disability, temporary total disability, temporary partial disability, and permanent partial disability.
+Temporary total, temporary partial, and permanent total disability benefits have been, and continue to be, compensated based on an injured employees’ disability, meaning ‘incapacity or loss of function in the physical or medical sense’ established by medical evidence, and the injured employee’s ‘inability to earn wages’ as demonstrated by nonmedical evidence with regard to the employee’s ’employment situation.’”

 “Permanent partial disability benefits, and workers’ compensation benefits generally, are not ‘rewards’ or punishment–these benefits replace something the employee lost for which the employer is liable.”

 (2) LOSING PPD IF WORKER RETURNS TO WORK.
-Much of the opinion addresses the legislature’s attempt to take away any award of PPD for workers who return to their jobs.
+Much of the opinion addresses the legislature’s attempt to take away an award of PPD for workers who return to their jobs.
 Justice Gurich wrote, “The deferral provision of Sec.
 45(C)(5) tramples the due process rights of injured workers and is unconstitutional under Art.
 2 Sect 7 of the Oklahoma Constitution.”

 The opinion criticizes the deferral or back to work penalty provision because “An injured employee who returns to work receives no compensation for the physical injury sustained and no compensation for a reduction in future earning capacity, UPENDING THE ENTIRE PURPOSE OF THE WORKERS’ COMPENSATION SYSTEM, which is to compensate ‘for loss of earning power and disability to work occasioned by injuries to the body in the performance of ordinary labor.’”
 Further, Justice Gurich opined, “The deferral scheme…punishes all employees who suffer compensable, admitted injuries.”